Posted by on 9/29/2021 to Battery Monitoring

 Using the device this way requires some adjustments to the wiring.
 Victron suggest you erase all the history data before setting the device up in this way.
 The settings are found in the Victron Connect App under the "Misc" menu and selecting on DC Energy Meter opens up a window explaining the application.
 You then get to select your load or source type in the menu.

-The data will show up on a GX device as well as on the VRM portal* (*when the application is fully implemented - see notes below) Using this method it is possible to get a more complete picture of what is going on it an electrical system including for the first time the ability to monitor non-Victron devices.
+The data will show up on a GX device as well as on the VRM portal.
+Using this method it is possible to get a more complete picture of what is going on in an electrical system including for the first time the ability to monitor non-Victron devices.
+The screenshot below shows how the device will show up on a Cerbo GX.
+In this example the BMV 712 is the amp hour meter and is connected to a 24 volt battery and the Smartshunt ammeter is measuring current and voltage in a 12 volt system.
+The device shows up in the Device List page of the Cerbo GX but not on the main front page, The screenshot lower down shows how it looks on the VRM